chedinhtrung/clinic/docs/BookingFlowTechnical.md

 Before contact details are submitted, the backend can only know that "this same browser" owns a pending booking.
-After contact details are submitted, the backend switches to a patient identity based on normalized email plus birthdate.
+After contact details are submitted, the backend resolves a patient identity based on normalized email plus birthdate and attaches that patient to the same booking row.

 This means a booking is not just identified by `bookingId` in the URL.
 For the normal booking and payment pages, the backend also requires the same browser